-Dividends paid to shareholders are typically in the range of 60-90% of the consolidated entity's UPAT attributable to members of the Company, which is line with the new policy announced in December 2020.
+Dividends paid to shareholders are typically in the range of 60-90% of the consolidated entity's underlying profit after tax attributable to members of the Company, which is line with the new policy announced in December 2020.
 In certain circumstances, the Board may declare a dividend outside of that range.